campusrover/robot_services/robot_movement_and_feedback.md

 * The robot can also patrol/explore its environment.
 * It will begin this behavior with a "patrol (points) (initial radius) (increment)" command
-	* A patrol command overwrites all existing commands.
-The robot will immediately stop any goal that it is executing, and cancel any queued goals in order to begin patrolling.
+	* A patrol command can be queued like any other command.
+Once the robot reaches the patrol command in its queue of planned actions, it will begin patrolling.
 * The robot explores in concentric "circles", visiting some fixed number of points along the edge of each circle.
 	* It begins relatively near the origin, and the circles expand outward.
-* If no parameters are passed in with a 'patrol' command, it will explore a default of 16 points around each circle.
-The first circle will have a radius of 1.5m centered at the origin, and the radius of each subsequent circle will be incremented by 1.0m.
+* If no parameters are passed in with a 'patrol' command, it will explore a default of 8 points around each circle.
+The first circle will have a radius of 1.0m centered at the origin, and the radius of each subsequent circle will be incremented by 1.0m.
 	* If parameters are passed in, all 3 must be specified.
 		* The first is an integer representing the number of points to explore per circle
 		* The second represents the radius of the initial circle